 Materials and Design

-Designing your own outdoor fireplace can come with a lot of questions.
-We have answers to many of the most popular questions.
+Designing your outdoor fireplace can come with a lot of questions.
+The MATERIAL team answers a few frequently asked questions below:

 Do you want cast stone or natural stone?
-You can read our full article on the differences but to keep it simple, we prefer natural stone for its natural beauty - that has never been successfully mimicked by cast stone and the fact that it will last forever - like millenia in some cases.
+You can read our full article on the differences.
+Still, we prefer natural stone for its natural beauty - that has never been successfully mimicked by cast stone.

 How can you protect your stone against all kinds of weather?
-The short answer is it depend but when you order, let us know it's for an outdoor application and we'll help you choose the right method.
-Typically, you'll want some sort of dry treat.
-It's not very expensive and easy to use but helps a ton with more porous stone types.
+The short answer is it depends, but when you order, let us know it's for an outdoor application, and we'll help you choose the proper stone sealant.
+Dry Treat is affordable and easy to use but helps preserve and protect porous stone types.

 What is the right mantel size for your fireplace?
-At Custom Fireplaces, we simplify your project by narrowing it down to the basic elements: selecting your design, customizing your dimensions, and choosing your material.
+At MATERIAL Bespoke Stone + Tile, we simplify your project by narrowing it down to the basic elements: selecting your design, customizing your dimensions, and choosing your material.
 Whether you desire a modest, modern look or a more traditional statement piece, we have everything you need to make it a reality.

 What’s the Best Fuel Type?